-2022 2021
+2023 2022

-Opening balance 1,904 1,779
+Opening balance 1,826 1,904

-Addition through statement of profit or loss 986 885
+Addition through statement of profit or loss 1,159 986

-Utilization (1,064) (827)
+Utilization (864) (1,064)

-Release - (2)
+Release - -

-Other - 69
+Other - -

-Closing balance 1,826 1,904
+Closing balance 2,121 1,826

-Provisions for employee benefits consist of provisions related to the bank's variable remuneration for an amount of 1,792 (2021: 1,800) and to the defined benefit plan that is applicable for DHB Bank's Belgian staff of none (2021: 73), while 34 (2021: 31) is related to vitality leave.
+Provisions for employee benefits consist of provisions related to the bank's variable remuneration for an amount of 2,084 (2022: 1,792) with 37 (2022: 34) related to vitality leave.

 Provisions related to the bank's variable remuneration plan, consist of deferred variable remuneration granted to Managing Board members and senior staff of the bank.
 It is assumed that all amounts provisioned for, will gradually become payable within the next 5 years.
 In line with Dutch regulations, the variable remuneration granted consists of a cash portion (50%) and a portion based on the equity value of the bank (50% as well).

 The provision related to the latter will be adjusted annually, proportionally with the change in equity value of the bank.